 How to Set Up WP Fastest Cache

-the first thing you need to do is install and activate WP Fastest Cache on your website.
-In this case, we will be using the free version plugin.
+The first step is to install and activate WP Fastest Cache on your website.
+In this case, we will be using the free version of the plugin.
 Since the free version plugin is available in the WordPress plugins repository, you can install it directly from the dashboard.

 On the other hand, if you have purchased the premium version plugin, you need to download it from the official website and install it manually.